Last revision: August 24, 2025 10:03:pm est

 Chapter 5: Hunting Satan: The War Against Self-Destruction

 No prison is stronger than the one you build for yourself.
-At first, you don’t even see the walls.
+At first, you don't even see the walls.
 People spend years blaming their circumstances, their past, or the world itself for their suffering.
-They convince themselves that if they could just fix some external problem—make more money, find the right relationship, earn the respect they deserve—then everything would finally find peace.
+They convince themselves that if they could just fix some external problem, make more money, find the right relationship, earn the respect they deserve, then they will finally find peace.

-But eventually, if they are paying attention, they start to see the pattern.
+But eventually, they start to see the pattern.
 No matter what changes, the suffering remains.
 It follows them from job to job, from relationship to relationship, from one phase of life to the next.
 The same problems keep appearing.
 The same pain keeps repeating.
 The same self-sabotage keeps happening.

 And then, they must face the truth: